-XI.
+XII.
 IMPLEMENTATION OF THE AGREEMENT - USE OF AD HOC CONSULTATIONS

-- 74. In the 2005 Review, Members were encouraged to make use of the possibility for ad hoc consultations, including through the Good Offices of the Chairperson of the SPS Committee, to facilitate the resolution of specific trade concerns. - 75.
+- 103. In the 2005 Review, Members were encouraged to make use of the possibility for ad hoc consultations, including through the Good Offices of the Chairperson of the SPS Committee, to facilitate the resolution of specific trade concerns. - 104.
 Article 12.2 states that the Committee "shall encourage and facilitate ad hoc consultations or negotiations among Members on specific sanitary or phytosanitary issues".
-To date, this has been done through: (1) Members raising specific trade concerns at regular meetings of the SPS Committee; (2) discussions by the Committee of specific issues such as implementation of ISPM 15; private/commercial standards; and (3) provision in the Committee's Working Procedures for the use of the Good Offices of the Chairperson. - 76.
+To date, this has been done through: (1) Members raising specific trade concerns at regular meetings of the SPS Committee; (2) discussions by the Committee of specific issues such as implementation of ISPM 15; private/commercial standards; and (3) provision in the Committee's Working Procedures for the use of the Good Offices of the Chairperson. - 105.
 Document G/SPS/GEN/781 gives a broad overview of different ways in which the SPS Committee has facilitated ad hoc consultations among Members.
 Most commonly, Members have raised specific trade concerns at meetings of the Committee, and sought bilateral resolutions.
 During the Second Review, there had been proposals to improve and increase the use of the mechanism, such as providing more time for this purpose at Committee meetings, establishing specific procedures, disseminating information about the resolution of concerns raised in the past and facilitating participation of developing and least developed country Members.
 Rules and procedures for using the "Good Offices" of the Chair had also been proposed.
 This confidential procedure had been used on three occasions.
 In addition, according to Article 5.8, Members could request an explanation of the reasons for a measure which did not conform to an international standard or for which an international standard does not exist.
-This provision has been invoked by several Members over the years, and some had suggested developing a procedure for its use, however no specific procedure has been proposed. - 77.
-The United States and Argentina each submitted proposals on guidelines for the use of the Chairperson's Good Offices.
-They offered to submit a joint proposal for consideration at the meeting of the Committee in February 2009.
+This provision has been invoked by several Members over the years, and some had suggested developing a procedure for its use, however no specific procedure has been proposed.